Call or Text James at: 1+707-621-5052 james@potmetal.repair

 Here’s a zinc based, low temperature solder and ammonium based flux that is used for pot metal soldering and It’s made in America!

-These products are very good quality and can easily be shaped with a file and or sandpaper to achieve the original shape and appearance prior to being damaged.
+These products are all very good quality and can easily be shaped with a file and or sandpaper to achieve the original shape and appearance.

-In my opinion, These products are as good if not better than the leading brand. what’s more their price point is far more affordable than than these starter kits that force you to buy an entire kit if you run out of rod or flux.
-Pot metal solder and flux can be purchased individually from H&N so you’re not forced to spend $50 bucks on a $20 repair!
+In my opinion, These products are as good as the leading brands of pot metal solder. what’s more their price points are far more affordable than than the starter kits that force you to buy an entire kit when you run out of rod or flux.
+Pot metal solder and flux can be purchased individually from the above stores so you’re not forced to buy a full kit when you run out of one item or the other.

-I realize there are many questions about pot metal soldering, but that’s a given.
-That said, I am open to answering any DIY questions about soldering pot metal and hopefully give you easily understandable advise that works for you.
+I realize there are many questions about pot metal soldering, but I am open to answering any DIY questions about soldering pot metal and hopefully give you advise that works for you.

-Now that you know where to get pot metal solder and flux at a great price, you might have an additional question or two about if it can be done on your project?
+Now that you know where to get pot metal solder and flux, you might have additional questions about if it would be a viable repair for your project?
 If that’s the case, please feel free to use this form to submit your questions and I’ll be quick to reply. 🙂